QUTCC: Quantile Uncertainty Training and Conformal Calibration for Imaging Inverse Problems: Methodology

 \subsection{Conformal calibration}

-After training, the neural network can be queried to obtain the uncertainty interval predictions.
-However, these predictions may not be valid.
-To ensure the statistical coverage in Eq.~\ref{eq:coverage}, a conformal calibration step is necessary.
-Following the procedure in~\citep{angelopoulos2022image}, we use a small, separate calibration dataset, \( \mathcal{D}_c = \{(\mathbf x_i, \mathbf y_i)\}_{i=1}^{N_c} \) to adjust $q_{\text{lower}}$ and $q_{\text{upper}}$ until the desired coverage, 1-$\alpha$, is reached.
-Our model's risk over the calibration dataset is the number of miscovered pixels for each image normalized by the total number of pixels, $K$, and the size of the calibration dataset:

-where $k$ is the index of the pixels in the image.
-This measures the miscoverage as a function of $q_{\text{lower}}$ and $q_{\text{upper}}$.
-We can decompose this total risk as a function of the miscoverage from the lower quantile (the number of ground truth pixels that are lower than the lower quantile) and the miscoverage from the upper bound (the number of ground truth pixels that are higher than the upper quantile)

-During conformal calibration, we calibrate the lower and upper quantile bounds independently.
-To satisfy a target total miscoverage rate of $\alpha$, the calibration process allocates half of this error budget to each bound.
-That is, the lower bound is adjusted to capture violations at a rate no greater than $\alpha/2$, and similarly for the upper bound.
-Thus, if $\mathbf x(k)$ denotes the ground truth at pixel $k$ and $[\hat{\mathbf x}_{lower}(k), \hat{\mathbf x}_{upper}(k)]$ the predicted interval, the goal is to ensure:
+After the neural network is trained to obtain heuristic uncertainty interval predictions, we use a RCPS-style calibration to ensure the statistical coverage.
+Rather than calibrating a scaling parameter that directly scales the predicted bounds, we find the neural network conditioning parameters ($q_{lo}$, $q_{hi}$) that achieve the target coverage, to obtain the final calibrated parameters (${\hat q_{lo}}$, ${\hat q_{hi}}$).
+We calibrate the lower and upper quantile bounds independently to provide marginal pixelwise coverage across the calibration dataset.
+To satisfy a target total miscoverage rate of $\alpha$, the calibration process allocates half of this error budget to each bound, so that the lower and upper bounds each capture violations at a marginal rate no greater than $\alpha/2$.
+Thus, if $\mathbf x_i[k]$ denotes the ground truth at pixel $k$ of image $i$ and $[f_\theta(\mathbf y_i, \hat q_{\text{lo}})[k], f_\theta(\mathbf y_i, \hat q_{\text{hi}})[k]]$ is the calibrated predicted interval, we enforce: